jipiboily/docs-1/README.md

     make html

-To server the documentation site, with live-reload:
+To serve the documentation site, with live-reload:

-    sphinx-autobuild docs docs/_build/html
+    make livehtml